MCPluginDev/License/README.md

 # License
-General license for all MCPluginDev projects.
+General license for all MCPluginDev projects orignally created by MCPluginDev.

 See the license [here] (LICENSE.md).